 Roller Racking Set-Up Helpful Tips

-The Aisle Gap that works well should be between 1.5 to 2.4m.
+The Aisle Gap that works well would be between 1.5 to 2.4m.
 Also ensure you've got room around the perimeter of the racking to fit forklifts and the like.

 Calculate how many trays you can fit on your logging area.

-Rolling Trays parallel with racking you'll fit 3 trays per 3m section.
+Rolling Trays parallel with racking you'll fit 3 trays per 3-metre section.

-Rolling Trays perpendicular to racking you'll fit 7 trays per 3m (based on 385mm wide Plastic Core Tray)
+Rolling Trays perpendicular to racking you'll fit 7 trays per 3 metres (based on 385mm wide Plastic Core Tray)

 Will there be enough racking for the maximum amount of trays you'll want to log at one time?
 Have you considered for future expansion of your project?

 Roller Racking Installation